Finding a Mentor

-Outside of our monthly mandatory events, mentors and mentees are expected to meet at least once per month on their own for a professional activity.
-Suggested professional activities include reviewing resumes, drafting cover letters, practicing interview skills, touring the company site, and going out to eat.
-Communication with your mentor is important – and it is a two-way street.
+Outside of our monthly mandatory events, mentors and mentees are expected to connect at least once per month on their own for a professional activity.
+Suggested professional activities include reviewing resumes, drafting cover letters, practicing interview skills, and touring the company site.
+Connecting virtually and communication with your mentor is important – and it is a two-way street.
 Please do not expect alumni to only reach out to you to set up meetings!
-Be proactive, take initiative, and send the first message or make the first call.
+Be proactive, take initiative, and send the first email or make the first phone call.

 As a reminder, use your best judgment when engaging with alumni.
 Review our Non-Discrimination and Sexual Harassment Guidelines for policies on how to interact with alumni while developing a mentoring relationship.
 If an interaction is inappropriate or unprofessional, please notify us.
 We expect appropriate and professional engagement at all times.